Press enter to search, esc to close

 In this case, no confidential and sensitive material was shared, but given that there is not a great deal of reported material on quantum for data protection breaches, it is interesting to have a lower figure confirmed.
 It will certainly be a useful case in point when negotiating similar cases.

 As mentioned in the CDR in 10 video, it can be difficult to know where both parties stand in this fast-moving and developing area, with principles being developed in the courts and vital post-Brexit legislation coming in the new future.
-We have also seen a pendulum swing of decisions that are more favourable to claimants to perhaps a retrenchment from that. a result of these rulings.
+We have also seen a pendulum swing of decisions that are more favourable to claimants to perhaps a retrenchment from that.
+These two recent cases certainly support that view and do provide defendants with clarity and useful authority when seeking to defend data breach claims.
+However, we are unlikely to see a decrease in data breach claims as a result of these rulings.

 Please get in touch if you have any questions relating to data protection disputes.